How to Create Beautiful Characters in "Skyrim"

 How Do YOU Define Beauty?

-- Don't forget about the facial features.
-Now, pay attention to facial features.
-Now that you've examined the broad, framing elements of the face, let's take a look at the features that tend to get the most notice: eyes, noses, and mouths.
+- Don't Forget About Facial Features: Now, pay attention to facial features.
+Now that you've examined the broad, framing elements of the face, let's take a look at the features that tend to get the most notice: eyes, noses and mouths.
 (Skyrim doesn't give you any control over your ears, so we won't even go there.)

-Studying facial anatomy will help you identify the different features that go into an interesting face.
+Studying facial anatomy will help you identify the different features of an interesting face.
 Many of these features are customizable in the character creation screen in-game.
 The ones that aren't will at least tell you why you can't create a certain look that you're going for.

 One thing you will probably notice as you study these faces is that many of them have very different features.
 It might be hard for you to identify a single set of features that you like.
 You may find that one person you find attractive may have features in direct opposition to the features of another, equally attractive person.
 You may also find when you sit down to create your character that certain features, which you find attractive in isolation, don't work very well when combined together.
 (I refer to this affectionately as the 'Frankenstein effect'.)